Trail Blazers vs. Spurs Player Props Betting Odds

-Jerami Grant is one of the top players with prop bets for the taking when the Portland Trail Blazers and the San Antonio Spurs meet at Moda Center on Thursday (tipping at 10:00 PM ET).
+Player prop bet odds for Jerami Grant and others are listed when the Portland Trail Blazers host the San Antonio Spurs at Moda Center on Friday at 10:00 PM ET.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!